franciscoxavier04/pm-BIM/docs/release-notes/15-2-1/README.md

 In these Release Notes, we will give an overview of important feature changes.
 At the end, you will find a complete list of all changes and bug fixes.

+## CVE-2025-24892: HTML injection in members page

+An HTML injection vulnerability in the members detail page for groups was reported and fixed.
+This affects versions 15.2.0 and below.
+This vulnerability has been assigned the CVE identifier CVE-2025-24892 with a score of 3.5/10 (low).

+A big thank you to [Kanitin Pholngam](https://github.com/meanknt) for the discovery and responsible disclosure of this vulnerability.
+For more information, please see our [GitHub advisory page](https://github.com/opf/openproject/security/advisories/GHSA-mg4q-ghvh-cm2j).

 <!--more-->

 ## Bug fixes and changes